hsadeveloper/Microservice/README.md

         * 🔶   The cart-service holds some cart-related information and consists of two entities: cart, and cartItem.
         * 🔶   It contains dedicated controllers, repositories, and services for each entity.
         * 🔴   Checkout functionality nned to be add and integrated with the payment methods.

+    - 💁 shipmentservice
+        * 🔶   The shipment service holds some shipment-related information: not that much
+        * 🔶   Currently, it is a template service
+        * 🔶   need to read from the queue.

 ---
 ###### Legends:
-* ✅ Works as expected (might need to be tweek)
+* ✅ Works as expected (might need to be tweaked)
-* 🔶 Partialy implemented
+* 🔶 Partially implemented
 * 🔴 Require to be implemented

 ---
 ###### Working In Progress
 * Working on one feature at a time.
 Trying to enable authenticated users to add, modify, and delete items in the cart service.
 Eventually, users   will be able to check out and pay using Stripe, QR code, or other payment methods.
+* Search needs to be improved, such as searching for an item
 ---

 ###### Technology stack